 5. Security And Technical Support

 What if you want to password protect your webinar behind a paywall?
 How does the platform ensure it keeps payment information and other webinar registrants’ data secure?
-Also, in the case that you get stuck, how responsive is the customer support team?
+Also, if you get stuck, how responsive is the customer support team?
 Does the company have a dedicated knowledge base with technical tutorials to set up the software?

 Note that your ‘dream’ webinar software, the one with every functionally you want at your price point, is difficult to find.
 But webinar tools are available across the spectrum, and one of the following platforms will definitely serve your needs.

 Price: $49 per month for the Starter Plan with 100 attendees.
 But for accessing Webinar series, summits, and Facebook Ad tracking, you’ll need their Pro Plan priced at $95 per month which comes with 300 attendees.
-You can save 20% by paying annually.
+Save 20% by paying annually.

 WebinarNinja promises to function as an all-in-one software that’ll enable you to conduct effective webinars.
 No need to juggle between a landing page creator, an email marketing suite, and a presentation tool.
 Your participants don’t even need to download a software — it’s all on the cloud.

-As soon as you fill in the details to create a webinar, you can access a webinar sign up and a thank you page.
+As soon as you fill in the details to create a webinar, it’ll enable access to a webinar sign up and a thank you page.
 Its live page editor lets you customize these pages by adding your branded elements, images, videos, and more.

-Next, you can edit email notifications and automation from ‘My Webinars’ cards, adding a personal touch to the confirmation and reminder emails you send to your registrants.
-To start your webinar you need to access its ‘Studio’ — where you can also upload your presentation slides.
+The email notifications and automation on ‘My Webinars’ cards are customizable.
+So don’t mind adding a personal touch to the confirmation and reminder emails to your registrants.
+To start your webinar you need to access its ‘Studio’ — where you can upload your presentation slides.
 There’s an option to play a YouTube video during your webinar as well.

 While the webinar is in session, you get access to a live chat, a separate area for questions, conduct interactive polls, and change the layout of your screen at any time.
 Marketers would especially relish the tool’s ability to show special offers at any time during the event.

-Overall you can create four types of webinars using WebinarNinja – live, automated, hybrid, and summits.
+Overall, WebinarNinja lets you create four types of webinars – live, automated, hybrid, and summits.
 These correspond to the ability to run live webinars, fully automated pre-recorded webinars, or a combination of both.

 The WebinarNinja Academy gives you access to training on all things webinars — including marketing, sales, and engagement techniques.
 You can also add your webinar to their webinar search engine and get a few attendees rolling in through their in-built community.

 WebinarNinja is value for money with some powerful marketing and webinar features stacked up within an easy-to-use platform.
-It will be adored by beginner and advanced creators alike.
+Beginner and advanced creators will both adore it.

 An easy-to-use webinar and online conferencing software for large businesses that want to reach more people (up to 5000 people are allowed in a room).

 Price: $109 per month for the Basic Plan with 100 attendees.
-You can upgrade to the PRO Plan at $249 per month to accommodate 500 attendees and get advanced features like Recorded Events, Video Editor, and Transcripts.
+Upgrade to the PRO Plan at $249 per month to accommodate 500 attendees and get advanced features like Recorded Events, Video Editor, and Transcripts.
 The Plus Plan at $499 per month accommodates 1000 participants.
-You can save 20% by paying annually.
+Save 20% by paying annually.

 Being a trusted leader in the online events industry, it is likely for your attendees and your presenters to be familiar with the GoToWebinar interface.
 Irrespective of your technical skill level, you’ll be able to plan and present a webinar within a few clicks.

 You can easily schedule one-time lives, series, or on-demand events.
-You can also import settings from your past webinars using webinar templates to save time.
+Its webinar templates let you import settings from your past webinars and save time.
 You get automated email reminders, custom webinar invitations, and a registration page to solicit sign ups for your online events.

-During the webinar, you can conduct polls and surveys, send files, and use the software’s engagement dashboard to monitor the attentiveness of webinar participants.
+During your webinar, conduct polls and surveys, send files, and use the software’s engagement dashboard to monitor the attentiveness of webinar participants.

 Your webinar recording can then be used to drive more leads by creating an automated webinar experience through its “Simulated Live” feature.
-You can schedule such webinars at a fixed time or on-demand (whenever the attendees want it).
+Such webinars can be scheduled at a fixed time or on-demand (whenever the attendees want it).